AnaAvakimova/AnaAvakimova/README.md

 * Guthub: Enhanced knowledge in github, such as creating branches, merging branches, started to use formalized approach to writing commits<p>

 <h3>Neighborhood Bot for Telegram</h3>
-<p>Description: This Telegram bot is designed to facilitate interaction within a residential community.
+<p>This Telegram bot is designed to facilitate interaction within a residential community.
 It allows users to register their apartment numbers, find their neighbors, and manage their registration information.
 This bot is ordered and used by real users.</p>
 <p>Link: https://github.com/AnaAvakimova/FindApartmentBot </p>
 <p>Skills Gained: